Photo by Michael Fox Photography

 • Festive music from our Mizmor Band on third Friday nights.

-• Outdoor amphitheater on fifth Friday nights during summer months.
+• Outdoor amphitheater on third and fifth Friday nights during summer months.

 Shabbat Mornings with B’nai Mitzvah